byeongjee/heuristic-narrowing-search/README.md

-The implementation of heuristic narrowing search strategy in Maude.
+The implementation of narrowing-based heuristic search strategy in Maude.

-Data structure implementation in http://maude.sip.ucm.es/datastructures/ used.